Lacuna-JDCE/JDCE_tools/hybrid/README.md

 ## Prerequisites
-Requires a directory with a main HTML file.
-This file should have a _head_ tag.
+Assumes all JavaScript code in the directory it is run upon is valid (i.e. no parse errors).
-Also assumes all JavaScript code is valid (i.e. no parse errors).
+Algorithms might have other requirements, as indicated below.